About this topic

 Improving the level of safety in all communities depends on addressing entrenched inequality and disadvantage and the multiple factors that give rise to violent and criminal behaviour.

-Members of the Stolen Generations and their descendants experience higher levels of incarceration, unemployment and poor health compared with First Nations people in the same age cohort who were not removed (AIHW 2018b).
+Survivors of the Stolen Generations and their descendants experience higher levels of incarceration, unemployment and poor health compared with First Nations people in the same age cohort who were not removed (AIHW 2018b).

 Contact with the criminal justice system